In crushing blow to Bernie Sanders, Joe Biden scores big Michigan win

 The coronavirus is also affecting the campaign trail.
 Both Democratic presidential candidates Biden and Sanders called off campaign events in Ohio on this "Mini-Super Tuesday."
 CBS2's Dick Brennan..

-Tracy Bolich RT @jilevin: In crushing blow to Bernie Sanders, Joe Biden scores big Michigan win https://t.co/eixFqmUQx7 39 seconds ago
+jeisen RT @jilevin: In crushing blow to Bernie Sanders, Joe Biden scores big Michigan win https://t.co/eixFqmUQx7 12 minutes ago

+In Spite of Trump 🌊 In crushing blow to Bernie Sanders, Joe Biden scores big Michigan win https://t.co/C5QeHP7pLo 29 minutes ago

 Shay RT @philiplemmons: "In crushing blow to Bernie Sanders, Joe Biden scores big Michigan win"